 COVID 19 has had a substantial impact on the College's working practices and provision.
-Much of the part time work has moved online and full time students are being supported with a range of blended delivery, with face to face classes focussed on lower level students.
-We estimate that the impact of lockdown to the College surplus was a reduction of £96k
+Much of the part time work moved online and full time students were supported with a range of blended delivery, with face to face classes focussed on lower level students.

-Maintaining a healthy cash flow and forecast has been of paramount importance with reductions to fee paying courses, apprenticeship income and catering services.
-Where appropriate, some recourse has been made to the government's Job Retention Scheme.
+Maintaining a healthy cash flow and forecast has been of paramount importance with clawback of Adult funding, reductions to fee paying courses, and catering services.
+Where appropriate, some recourse has been made to the Government's Job Retention Scheme but this was minimal with a claim for $\pounds$ 30k.

-In addition, the College has entered discussion with the Council and local stakeholders about preparing a range of provision to support the burgeoning unemployed numbers in Bradford District
+In addition, the College has entered discussion with the Council and local stakeholders about preparing a range of provision to support the post-pandemic economic system in the Bradford District.